Richen888/PatternAnalysis-2025/recognition/Radiology-LaySumm-49058318/README.md

 ## 1.Project Objectives
 This project aims to develop an automated radiology report simplification system based on deep learning techniques, which converts specialized medical imaging diagnostic reports into easily understandable layperson summaries.
 The system utilizes the FLAN-T5 pre-trained language model combined with LoRA (Low-Rank Adaptation) for parameter-efficient fine-tuning, specifically trained on the BioLaySumm 2025 dataset to achieve intelligent transformation from professional medical terminology to everyday language.
 #### Core Objectives Include:
-1.Addressing Information Asymmetry in Healthcare: Radiology reports typically contain numerous technical terms and anatomical descriptions (e.g., "heterogeneously enhancing mass with peripheral washout") that are difficult for general patients to comprehend.
+- Addressing Information Asymmetry in Healthcare: Radiology reports typically contain numerous technical terms and anatomical descriptions (e.g., "heterogeneously enhancing mass with peripheral washout") that are difficult for general patients to comprehend.
 This project employs natural language generation technology to translate these complex contents into plain language understandable by non-specialists, thereby helping patients better grasp their health conditions.

-2.Improving Accessibility of Medical Information: In resource-constrained healthcare environments, physicians often lack sufficient time to explain report details to every patient.
+- Improving Accessibility of Medical Information: In resource-constrained healthcare environments, physicians often lack sufficient time to explain report details to every patient.
 This system can serve as an auxiliary tool, automatically generating easy-to-understand report summaries, alleviating the workload of healthcare professionals while ensuring patients receive accurate medical information.

-3.Exploring Text Simplification Techniques in Specialized Domains: Radiology reports possess specific linguistic structures and specialized vocabulary systems.
+- Exploring Text Simplification Techniques in Specialized Domains: Radiology reports possess specific linguistic structures and specialized vocabulary systems.
 This project investigates how to perform effective transfer learning on such highly specialized texts, providing technical references for text simplification in other professional domains (e.g., legal documents, scientific papers).

-4.Implementing Parameter-Efficient Fine-Tuning Strategies: By employing LoRA technology, the project significantly reduces the number of trainable parameters (from approximately 250 million parameters to only about 2.5% being trained) while maintaining model performance, exploring the feasibility of customizing domain-specific models under limited computational resources.
+- Implementing Parameter-Efficient Fine-Tuning Strategies: By employing LoRA technology, the project significantly reduces the number of trainable parameters (from approximately 250 million parameters to only about 2.5% being trained) while maintaining model performance, exploring the feasibility of customizing domain-specific models under limited computational resources.

 This project's technical solution directly addresses the practical needs of the ACL 2025 BioLaySumm Workshop, providing a comprehensive end-to-end solution for practical applications in medical natural language processing, including complete pipeline implementation from data preprocessing and model training to performance evaluation and deployment inference.
 ## 2. Algorithm Principles